aturcotte/exquires/docs/usage.rst

     $ exquires-correlate --latex

-By default, ``exquires-correlate`` prints the cross-correlation matrix to standard output.
+By default, :program:`exquires-correlate` prints the cross-correlation matrix to standard output.
 You can write the matrix to a file by using:

 .. code-block:: console